Cervical dystonia and spasmodic torticollis treatment

 The difference between Botox injections and Prolotherapy is that Prolotherapy addresses the neck muscle spasms by addressing the instability caused by the cervical ligaments.

 The difference between Botox injections and Prolotherapy is that Prolotherapy addresses why neck muscle spasms.
 For most people, the reason for chronic neck muscle spasms is because the underlying ligaments are damaged/stretched/weakened, thus, they can no longer stabilize the neck.
 The brain then recruits the neck muscles to do it.

 Conversely Botox injections simply treat the spasm and mask the real problem.
 It is expensive and temporary.
 If Botox is something you have been considering, think again and consider Prolotherapy for a permanent fix.
 Most patients require 3-6 visits spaced about one month apart.

-A patient with Cervical dystonia/Spastic torticollis
+Another patient with Cervical dystonia/Spastic Torticollis

 In addition to the social stigma, the patient experienced debilitating neck pain.
 Her attempts to relieve her pain with physical therapy, muscle relaxants, and Valium® proved unsuccessful.
-Spastic torticollis is not due to a Valium® deficiency.
+Spastic Torticollis is not due to a Valium® deficiency.

 Upon examination, the patient exhibited a positive “jump sign” when the cervical vertebral ligaments were palpated.

 The patient’s story continues with Caring Cervical Realignment Therapy